K1 Fiancé Visa – Frequently Asked Questions

 Q. I would like to know about how much money I need in order to invite my fiancé to the US.

-A. You must meet either the I-864P-income requirements for 2011, or meet the asset requirement.
+A. You must meet either the I-864P-income requirements, or meet the asset requirement.

 Q. After my fiancé and I marry, what do I have to do to take her out of the country on our honeymoon?
 How long after we are married can we leave and return to the US?

-A. After you get married, you have to apply for her Green Card (aka Permanent Residence, Adjustment of Status).
-At this time, you must apply for her Advance Parole (USCIS Forms I-131).
+A. After you get married, you have to apply for her Green Card (also know as Permanent Residence or Adjustment of Status).
+At this time, you must apply for her Advance Parole Travel Permit (USCIS Forms I-131).

 It takes approx 90 days to receive the Advance Parole Re-Entry Permit after filing.